mattg66/fyp/README.md

 When the project is deployed, the status of the project will update as the deployment progresses through the ACI and VMware deployment phases.
-Once deployed, a project can then be edited, to modify its occupation of the rackspace.
-Racks can either be added or removed to a project, allowing its consumption of rackspace to change throughout the lifecycle of the project.
+Once deployed, a project can then be edited, to modify its occupation of the rack space.
+Racks can either be added or removed to a project, allowing its consumption of rack space to change throughout the lifecycle of the project.
 Some aspects, such as the name and IP address cannot be changed, and a project must be deleted and recreated if these need to be changed.